Volunteering at Second Harvest

-If you are interested in volunteering for any of the Cooking Matters positions, please fill out a Volunteer Application (please note this application is for Cooking Matters only).
-Email your completed applications and any additional questions to Ainsley Benner or call her at 610-434-0875 x3312.
+If you are interested in volunteering with Cooking Matters, please fill out a Cooking Matters Volunteer Application.
+Email your completed application and direct any additional questions to Ainsley Benner or call her at 610-434-0875 x3312.
 For more information about Cooking Matters at Second Harvest click here.

 SUNShine (Serving UnderNourished Seniors) Box Pack

 Groups of twenty to forty volunteers come to the Food Bank’s satellite location on Snowdrift Road in Allentown on the first Tuesday of every month to help fill boxes with food provided by the Commodity Supplemental Food Program (CSFP).
 Volunteers set up an assembly line to pack, seal, and stack the boxes so they are ready to be delivered to agencies for distribution to area senior citizens, new mothers and children.